koksmat-com/koksmat-chaintemplate/readme.md

 description: Version 1 of the "Chain" template to be used for 365admin
 ---

-# 365admin Chain Template
+# Koksmat Chain Template

-## Purpose

-This workspace is designed to host other workspaces and act a the source repo for a Code Space.
-Within this workspace, you define which other workspaces you want to include.
-The combined workspaces is called a "Chain of Workspaces".
+This is the first version of the "Chain" template to be used for 365admin.
+The purpose of this template is to provide an easy way to bootstrap a new workspace that that can be used to host a chain of workspaces.